This page explains the different types of medicine, the difference between branded drugs and generics, and how the

 Prescription-only medicines, such as antibiotics, must be prescribed by a qualified health professional.

 This may be a GP, hospital doctor, dentist, nurse, pharmacist, optometrist, physiotherapist or podiatrist.

 Buying medicines online

-You can also buy medicines over the internet.
+You can also buy medicines online.
 But be very careful if you do this, as many websites sell fake medicines.